mmsaeed509/EyeGo-AI/README.md

 ### Deploy the app on AWS EKS & Expose via LoadBalancer/Ingress

 Let's test our cluster localy using `minikube`
-> YAML k8s files that are used locally can also it used for EKS
+> YAML k8s files that are used locally can also used for EKS

 > So, you can configure it once and use it for both

 - install minikube and run the cluster and open the k8s dashboard